 This National Hunt track has a history stretching back to the early 18th century.
 The course is famed for events such as October’s Durham National Handicap Chase, a key fixture in the jumps calendar.

 Sedgefield Races Course Layout

 Sedgefield is a small wedge-shaped course run left-handed in the fashion of the majority of British jumps courses.
 Complicated by sharp turns and undulating terrain, the course is considered a severe stamina test when the going gets soft.

 Conditions are known to get particularly laboursome on the last section of the track.
-The finishing straight measures around three furlongs and features a notoriously steep descent followed by an arduous climb to the winning post.
+The finishing straight measures around three furlongs and features a notoriously steep descent.
+This is followed by an arduous climb to the winning post.

-There are eight fences and five hurdles per circuit at Sedgefield, with the soft fences generally known to be on the easier side for a National Hunt track.
+There are eight fences and five hurdles per circuit at Sedgefield.
+The the soft fences generally thought to be on the easier side for a National Hunt track.